 Our last year’s photo session was shot outdoors at a nearby park.
 The weather was bone chilling.
 Instead of cheese, our photographer yelled freeze before each shot.
 In between poses we huddled together in our baby blue and chocolate ensembles ripping off our coats just long enough to flash a split-second smile for the camera.
 In the pose that made our Family Wall of Fame I had a death grip on Garrett’s arm.
 It may have looked affectionate, but I knew the real reason I couldn’t let go.
 It helped keep my teeth from chattering.

 Then there was the year Garrett had blue spiked hair and John had braces.
-That was funny all by itself, but Melissa got creative with photo editing tools and decided to crop and swap all our faces.
+That was funny all by itself, but one of the kids got creative with photo editing tools and decided to crop and swap all our faces.
 I still can’t look at that picture without a five-minute belly laugh.

 As I reflected on each photo session, I felt somehow liberated.
 For once, (or maybe twice) John was right.
 Memories aren’t attached to things.
 They’re carried in my heart.